sounkou-bioinfo/duckdb-wasm-html-js-simple/README.md

 # duckdb-wasm-html-js-simple

 A fork to distribute the DuckDB-Wasm HTML/JS demo as an R package, serving static files via Go HTTP server (goserveR).
+We shall use this setup along with plumber2/Shiny/Ambiorix to build interactive web apps with DuckDB-Wasm and serve authenticated static files.
+This can be used as a poorman's MotherDuck i.e doing some computation on the server side and finishing it off on the client side with DuckDB-Wasm.

 ## Installation